Container Architecture lab types are in general release. Please contact support@vocareum.com to set up a compatible course.

 Creating a JupyterLab Assignment

-Create a name for the lab and save.
+Create a name for the assignment, choose the Jupyterlab lab type from the dropdown menu and select "Save and continue".

 Adding your new lab to a new or existing group is optional